Ash brings fun, excitement and intellect to the world of adventure journalism. His storytelling is a joy to behold.

 BIOGRAPHY

-Ash is a travel-writer, film-maker and storyteller who explores the world with curiosity, excitement and a sense of adventure.
+Ash is a an award-winning journalist, broadcaster and author, who explores the world with curiosity, excitement and a sense of adventure.